jonbnewman/mobx-store-provider/docs/basic-example.md

 export default App;
 ```

-Inside of the `App` component we:

-- Create the `appStore` instance using the [createStore](/api/createStore) hook
-- Retrieve the `Provider` using the [useProvider](/api/useProvider) hook
-- Wrap our application with the `Provider`, supplying it with the `appStore`

-This creates our main `appStore` which is then shared with the rest of our application via its `Provider`.
+This creates the `appStore` which is then shared with the rest of the application via the `Provider`.

 ## Using the store